Here’s an overview of cutting boards –those that I like, and don’t like, what works, what doesn’t.

 - This round cutting board designed for a corner is unique, great for small kitchens.

-- This looks like is a good value, an indexed set with a stand/storage case.
+- This looks like a good value, an indexed set with a stand/storage case.
+Just BE 100% SURE that the boards are completely DRY before putting them in this container, otherwise, the mold will buildup fast.